CaledoniaProject/ADHuntTool/README.md

 # ADHuntTool
-official report for the AdHuntTool.
+official repo for the AdHuntTool.
 C# Script used for Red Team.
 It can be used by Cobalt Strike execute-assembly or as standalone executable.

 # How to use it